Danyabikaram/azure-ai-chatbot/docs/architecture/architecture.md

 ## Design Decisions
 1. Use CLI for user interaction
-2. Reuse the Azure Resource Group from Lab 1 to avoid duplicating resources.
+2. Reuse the Azure Resource from Lab 1 to avoid duplicating resources.
-3. Deploy GPT-4o in the Azure OpenAI Service to handle natural language queries.
+3. Deploy GPT-4 in the Azure OpenAI Service to handle natural language queries.
 4. Keep architecture modular so that additional services can be added in future labs.

 ## Data Flow